LoadingStill/Linux/README.md

 #### How To Use This Auto-Installing Scripts
 1. When you have installed the Linux Distro of choice you will then need to navigate to https://github.com/LoadingStill/Linux
 2. Click the Green Button near the top right of the repository section and select "Download Zip"
+3. When the file is done downloading you need to do to your downloads folder and right click on the file you just downloaded.
+Click unzip and hit enter
-3. Now that the bash scripts are downloaded we need to make sure the software is allowed to be executed (be able to run).
+4. Now that the bash scripts are downloaded we need to make sure the software is allowed to be executed (be able to run).
 This is done by running a simple command in the terminal.
-    1. Open the folder we just downloaded form step 2.
+    1. Open the folder we just unzipped form step 3.
     2. And righ click inside the folder and click open in terminal.
-4. Run the command "chmod +x <name>"
+5. Run the command "chmod +x <name>"
     1. chmod - meand Change Mode
     2. +x means to add executable permissions to the file
     3. chmod may require sudo permissions to run